toscawidgets/tw2.sqla/README.rst

 tw2.sqla
 ========

+.. split here

-.. tw2.sqla is a database layer for ToscaWidgets 2 and SQLAlchemy.
+tw2.sqla is a database layer for ToscaWidgets 2 and SQLAlchemy.
 It allows common database tasks to be achieved with minimal code.

 Build Status